-X
+(Scholar Signature)

-(Scholar Signature) (Date)
+(Date)

-As the parent of I understand the school the best I can to model these guidelines to
+As the parent of \\\\\\ I understand the school policy regarding computer usage and will do the best I can to model these guidelines to my child(ren).

-X
+(Parent Signature)

-(Parent Signature) (Date)
+(Date)

 - Parents, please discuss these rules with your child(ren) to ensure he or she understands them. - These rules also provide a good framework for your child(ren)'s use of computers at home, at libraries, or anywhere. - For more information, see www.cybercrime.gov.